sergeych/node-prego/README.md

 easiest way to do it is to ise prego Sync class

     sync = prego.Sync (err) ->
-        console.log 'Everything is done', if err then "whith errors: #{errors}" else "with no errors"
+        console.log 'Everything is done', if err then "with errors: #{errors}" else "with no errors"

     profile.save sync.doneCallback()
     user.save sync.doneCallback()